artanzand/Kaggle_projects/README.md

 # Usage
 Clone this repo, and navigate to the root of this repo in your terminal.
+Install required packages and change your environment to the project environment by running the below command.
 ```
 conda env create --file env.yaml
+conda activate Kaggle_projects
 ```

 Run the below script to download all files from Kaggle